nick-bui19/mcdonalds-survey-solver/README.md

 # 🍟 INACTIVE: McDonald's Survey Solver

 An attempt at automating McDonald's customer satisfaction surveys and retrieving validation codes for receipt offers.
+For educational purposes only.

 ## Features